Skip to main content

 AWS S3

-Download weights from an S3 bucket.
+Download weights from a private S3 bucket.

 config.yaml